-9. Cookery Practice
+9. Cookery Practise

-If you’re planning on creating a romantic culinary masterpiece at home, try practicing the meal beforehand (when your partner is out of course), or take a few cookery lessons so it doesn’t go wrong on the big day.
+If you’re planning on creating a romantic culinary masterpiece at home, try practising the meal beforehand (when your partner is out of course), or take a few cookery lessons so it doesn’t go wrong on the big day.
 There’s nothing romantic about the smell of burning pans.

 10. Find a Partner

-Finally, there’s no point in all of the above if you’re going to be sat at home twiddling your thumbs on February 14th.
+Finally, there’s no point in all of the above if you’re going to be sitting at home twiddling your thumbs on February 14th.
 So open up the internet, scan the lonely hearts columns or make a bit of friendly eye contact on the bus, and you could find your perfect date in the nick of time.

 If not, don’t worry.
 We have it on good authority that a racing heart can also be achieved by doing a skydive instead.
 How will you be celebrating this Valentine’s Day?